josepcastellanos/the-one-frontend/README.md

 02/05/2022 -> Home page and corresponding routing system implemented, two main options, new bulk simulation, and terminated parameter simulation.

+04/05/2022 -> Popup menu added when starting a simulation, 3 options, cancel, download (modified downlaod function in back and front, so u can download before and after a simulation) or simulate, done with html div v-if.

+04/05/2022 -> Now it's possible to select the routing algorithm for each simulation, in both parametered and bulk simulation mode.

 ## Done Checklist

 - [x]  Capture reports, for one simulation (at first)(Listen changes in one/reports/) -> DONE using watchfile (fs library) and the node-module log-timestamps